mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Yansha has been pushing us on this grain resolution."

-I looked in her eyes more intently.
-Something about her eyes was very out of place.
-As if she had shut off her heart and it was wallowing in guilt.
+I looked into her eyes more intently, looking for some hint of deception.
+She wasn't one to show such things but I knew her better than anyone else.
+Something was off.
 I stood up and approached her as she turned to leave the house.

 "What are you doing?"
 She asked.
 I checked that her cords were tight and robe was creased correctly.